-April 5, 2022
+October 11, 2022

-RE: FOIA request DOC-IOS-2021-000601
+RE: Freedom of Information Act (FOIA) Request DOC-IOS-2021-000607

-This letter is in response to your request for information submitted to the U.S. Department of Commerce's (Department's) Freedom of Information Act (FOIA) Office via FOIAonline.
-According to our records, we received your request on January 1, 2021, and assigned to it tracking number DOC-IOS-2021-000601.
+This letter is in response to the FOIA request submitted into FOIAonline on January 1, 202.
+We received your request on January 4, 2021 and have assigned to it tracking number DOC-IOS-2021-000607.
 We are responding under the FOIA to your request for:

-"...A digital/electronic copy of the transition briefing document(s) (late 2020) prepared by the Dept of Commerce for the incoming Biden Administration..."
+"A digital/electronic copy of the transition briefing document(s) (late 2020) prepared by NOAA for the incoming Biden Administration."

+Thank you for your patience.
 After a search of the Agency records, we are providing you with the results of our search.
-One record constituting 590 pages have been found and are now being released to you under the FOIA.
+We are releasing 590 pages that are being released to you in their entirety.

-I trust that this fully satisfies your request.
-If you need any further assistance or would like to discuss any aspect of your request, please do not hesitate to contact the FOIA Public Liaison:
+I trust that this information fully satisfies your request.
+If you need any further assistance or would like to discuss any aspect of your request, please do not hesitate to contact the analyst who processed your request, Bobbie Parsons via email at BParsons@doc.gov.
+You may also contact the Department's FOIA Public Liaison: